solana-mobile/solana-mobile-doc-site/docs/react-native/quickstart.md

 - Dive into the [**Solana Program Library (SPL)**](https://spl.solana.com/) to learn about more interesting Solana Programs, like the [Token Program](https://spl.solana.com/token) used to create NFTs!

-- Follow the [Hello World Tutorial](../react-native/hello_world_tutorial.md) to learn how to write a React Native app, create UI components, and record a public message on the Solana Blockchain.
+- Follow the [First dApp Tutorial](/react-native/first_app_tutorial.md) to learn how to use our scaffold dApp, create UI components, and record a public message on the Solana Blockchain.

 - See our collection of [Sample Apps](/sample-apps/sample_app_overview) to reference a full React Native app.